Volute casing pump

 The volute casing pump is the most common type of centrifugal pump.
 Its characteristic feature is the volute-shaped pump casing which is typical for single-stage centrifugal pumps.

-There are designs whose main dimensions are standardised in accordance with EN 733, EN 22858, ISO 2858 and ISO 5199, but this standardisation still leaves ample room for many design variants.
+There are designs whose main dimensions are standardised in accordance with EN 733, ISO 2858 and ISO 5199, but this standardisation still leaves ample room for many design variants.
 See Figs. 1 to 6, Volute casing pump

 The volute casing pump is usually a single-stage design, but sometimes incorporates two stages (see Multistage pump).